Monthly Tech-Tip from Tony Hansen SignUp

 A method of printing designs (using ceramic inks) onto a transparent film, then transferring that to glazed ware (most commonly known as waterslide transfers).
 The film has a glue that holds it to a heavy opaque paper backing coated with a glossy release layer.
 On wetting (for the correct amount of time), the glue loosens and enables the transfer.
 As the decal dries on the ware the glue holds it in place.
 When fired, the very thin film backing material burns away leaving the ink to bond with the glaze surface.
 The film can accommodate quite a bit of irregularity in the contours of the surface.

 Making these inks and silk screening the decals is typically beyond the ability of small manufacturers or potters.
 The inks are formulated to fuse as low as possible, which can be as low as cone 015 (the know-how to formulate compounds that melt that low is not common).
 Nowadays decals can be printed directly in an inkjet printer (fitted with ceramic ink cartridges), a laser printer (fitted with ceramic toner), or by silk screening (the latter transitioning to the former in recent years).
 These new technologies have many obvious advantages, and, some disadvantages.
 It goes without saying that complicated printer hardware, especially if it has been adapted to inks or toners made using abrasive ceramic powders, will have issues.
-The troublesome nature of running this equipment, and the expensive supplies, are the reason why decals from online service providers, are so expensive.
+The troublesome nature of running this equipment and the expensive supplies are the reasons why decals from online service providers are so expensive.

 Where can you have decals printed?
 Etsy.com is likely the best place.
 A search phrase like "custom ceramic waterslide decals" should find them.

 Some manufacturers of traditional ink formulations, mediums, silk screening, and ceramic waterslide decals have gone out of business in recent years and this has caused problems for companies who depend on them.
-Their formulations were lost in the process, notwithstanding that the silkscreen decal process is still very useful.
+Their formulations were lost in the process, notwithstanding that, the silkscreen decal process is still very useful.
 Are you an engineer who knows about these formulations?
 Would you be willing to share these with us so we can help others?
 Please contact us.

 The inks and toner powders are specialized formulations of nano-powdered frit (bismuth-based) and stains, they form a glassy color at very low temperatures.
 However, since the designs are on the glaze surface, they must endure the full forces of wear and tear to which the piece is exposed.
 Since these inks do not contain the stable silicates that a glaze does (because they need to melt so low), they are more subject to abrasion and degradation.
 Decal firings only go to around 1600F (each decal manufacturer will have specific instructions).
 The underlying glaze usually does not melt enough to bleed their edges.
 This stable surface enables great precision of design, full-color photos can thus be produced.
 That being said, the colors are not as accurate as regular print, only a subset of the CMYK color set can be printed (and even a smaller subset of the RGB colorset used on video monitors).